Guarantors & references

 It is common practice in London for private landlords and agents to ask for a guarantor based in the UK (usually a parent, friend or relative) who would pay your rent if, for any reason, you do not pay.
 If you are unable to provide a guarantor, they may ask for 3 to 6 months’ rent in advance.
 This can leave you in a vulnerable financial position, so where possible try to negotiate with the landlord.

 Check the guarantor agreement carefully and provide your guarantor with a copy of your tenancy.
 In many cases, a guarantee agreement may extend to other conditions including unpaid bills or damage to the property.
 Provide your guarantor with a copy of the tenancy agreement so they can be clear about what conditions their guarantee will cover.
+You can also contact the University of London Housing Services for advice on this.

 SOAS Guarantor Scheme